isomerpages/moe-presbyterianhigh/_dsa-exercise/DSA STEM.md

 Parents and students are encouraged to choose schools wisely based on the student’s aptitude and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.

 Application for DSA-Sec must be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 5 May 2022, 11am to 1 Jun 2022, 3pm.
-For more details, please refer to MOE website – [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)
+The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.
+For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)

-For information on closing date, please see Timeline.
+For information on closing date, please see&nbsp;Timeline.

 If you have any queries, please call the General Office at 6454 3722.